Toucaan/toucaan.docs/blog/2023-03-01-a-css-router/index.md

 We can now replace the old and rather lifeless `link` tag in the document's head with some critical router CSS and quickly transform our app into an intrinsically designed one.

-Feel free to peruse the source code of the above router on the [Toucaan](https://github.com/Toucaan/toucaan) repository.
-PRs for improvements are most welcome.
+Feel free to peruse the source code of the above router on the [Toucaan](https://github.com/Toucaan/toucaan) submodule repository.
+PRs are welcome.

 Share thoughts in the comments below.

 ---

-By:

-Marvin Danig, Founder of [Bubblin](https://bubblin.io) and the [Red Goose](https://goose.red) with editing help from [AJ Alkasmi](https://twitter.com/alkasmi27) and [Sonica Arora](https://twitter.com/sonicaaaaaa).
-Follow me on [Twitter](https://twitter.com/marvindanig) or on [Github](https://github.com/marvindanig) if you like.
+Credits: With thanks to [AJ Alkasmi](https://twitter.com/alkasmi27) and [Sonica Arora](https://twitter.com/sonicaaaaaa) for all the editing help.